MyAGV Plus API User Guide

 set_led_color(brightness, color)

-• Function: Set DIY LED color (requires calling set_led_mode(1) first).
+• Description: Set DIY LED strip brightness and RGB color (requires calling set_led_mode(1) first).

 • Parameters: